cjacker/opensource-toolchain-8051/README.md

 ## Project templates

-With [Project and Makefile template](https://github.com/cjacker/opensource-toolchain-8051/tree/main/blink) in this repo, you can start your 8051 development under Linux very quickly.
+With [Project and Makefile template](https://github.com/cjacker/opensource-toolchain-8051/tree/main/blink) in this repo, you can start 8051 development under Linux very quickly.

 Please have a look at the Makefile, and you may also need to understand the meaning of '--iram-size'/'--xram-size'/'--code-size' and other details before starting a real project.